opa334/TrollStore/README.md

 ### Root Helpers

-When your app is not sandboxed, you can spawn other binaries using posix_spawn, you can also spawn binaries as root with the following entitlement:
+When your app is not sandboxed, you can spawn other binaries using posix_spawn; you can also spawn binaries as root with the following entitlement:

 ```xml
 <key>com.apple.private.persona-mgmt</key>